kuzzleio/kuzzle/doc/2/guides/upgrade-kuzzle/changes/index.md

 Kuzzle images are now built for the two major versions of Kuzzle.

-This includes `kuzzleio/kuzzle` production image but also the `kuzzleio/plugin-dev` image for plugin developers.
+This includes the `kuzzleio/kuzzle` production image but also the `kuzzleio/plugin-dev` image for plugin developers.

 The `latest` tag will now refer to the latest version of Kuzzle v2.